Some of the most frequently asked questions we receive about CAS REGISTRY® and a CAS Registry Number®.

 - Provide a reliable common link between the various nomenclature terms used to describe substances

-Chemical compounds can be described in many different ways:
+Chemical compounds can be described in many different ways, such as molecular formulas, structure diagrams, systematic names, proprietary or trade names etc.

 A CAS Registry Number, however, is unique and specific to only one substance regardless of how many other ways the substance can be described.